PaulDaubin/FlyhipRelease/README.md

 Written by Paul Daubin and Branko Ster.

-With the help of
+With the help of the laboratory of parallel processing and adaptive systems.

-Simulates the fonctionnement of a MIPS CPU and shows it on a gui
+Simulates the fonctionnement of a MIPS CPU and shows it on a graphical interface.

 # Usage